-|Synonyms||tetrasodium glutamate diacetate, L-glutamic acid N,N-diacetic acid tetrasodium salt|
+|Synonyms||Tetrasodium glutamate diacetate, L-glutamic acid N,N-diacetic acid tetrasodium salt|

-The GLDA is a NTA-free, powerful chelating agent made from natural, biodegradable, renewable raw materials.
-It also functions as an effective preservative booster.
+The GLDA is a NTA-free, powerful chelating agent made from natural, biodegradable, renewable raw materials and also functions as an effective preservative booster.
 The GLDA complexes hard water ions effectively whilst retaining its high chelating value at elevated temperatures compared to other chelating agents.
 It can be used as a more sustainable alternative to phosphonates and commonly used chelating agents (NTA and EDTA) in a wide number of applications.

 Produced from a naturally occurring amino acid, the GLDA is readily biodegradable with a high level of solubility over a wide pH range and is thus a greener alternative to many other chelates.
 The GLDA can be used to replace EDTA in a 1:1 ratio in many applications and products.
-It also does not sensitize human skin and provides enhanced biocidal/preservative boosting power when compared to commonly used boosters such as EDTA and NTA.
+It also does not sensitise human skin and provides enhanced biocidal/preservative boosting power when compared to commonly used boosters such as EDTA and NTA.

 - Water treatment

 - Dishwashing detergents

 - Paper industry

 - Textile auxiliaries

 - Preservative booster

 Under correct storage conditions the GLDA can be stored up to 12 months.